The Regulatory Sandbox Becomes the Exception Machine

 It promises to hold uncertainty inside a controlled frame.
 It gives regulators a way to learn from the machine before the machine becomes normal.
 It gives firms a path through ambiguity.
 It gives politicians a story that innovation and protection can coexist.

 That story can be true.
-But only if the sandbox remembers that it is an exception, not a magic circle.
+But only if the sandbox remembers that it is an exception, not a separate world.

 AI governance is full of softening words: pilot, beta, assistant, copilot, preview, experiment, learning lab, airlock, sandbox.
 These words reduce panic and make adoption administratively possible.
 They also blur the moment when a system starts acting on the world.
 A tool that begins as a test can become a workflow.
 A workflow can become an expectation.
 An expectation can become a rule no legislature ever debated.